ethandjoseph/openDAW/packages/studio/scripting/README.md

 * Store project in ProjectStorage
 * Add a way to query available projects, samples, soundfonts and presets
 * Add Clip support

+### Next

+* Scripts should drive backups
+* Scripts should drive mixdown and Stems export
+* Run scripts in the background and listen to changes in the project
+* Live plugins (instruments, midi-fx, audio-fx)